Often a person making a financial power of attorney appoints two or more persons to act jointly.

 - prepare a formal Application

-- advertise and display the intention of the Titles Office to make the (vesting) order
+- display the intention of the Titles Office to make the (vesting) order

 What does it cost to make the application?